gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 If the quizzer calls for the “verbatim” or “word perfect” subtype, the QM judges responses correct should the responses contain all words of the reply and any words of the prompt the QM did not at least partially speak.
 The quizzer must provide all words required of the response verbatim in order from the text without any additional words.

-The quizzer does not necessarily need to recite the text from beginning to end.
-The QM counts correct a verbatim response that starts in the middle of the verse, continues through the end, then continues from the beginning of the verse until the start point.
+The quizzer does not necessarily need to recite the response from beginning to end.
+The QM counts correct a verbatim response that starts in the middle of the required content, continues through the end, then continues from the beginning of the required content until the initial recitation point.
 The QM also counts correct a quizzer who includes a non-verbatim word or phrase but corrects it by repeating the surrounding verbatim words whilst excluding the non-verbatim content.
 The QM also counts correct a quizzer who corrects an incorrect single word or phrase without surrounding words.
 Any incorrect recitation of a previously correct recitation must be corrected prior to being counted correct.

 ##### 2.3.2.3.
 Open Book (O)